My son/daughter/young person is considering college

-If your son/daughter/ward is considering applying to college there is lots of support in place to assist them in making their choices.
+If your son/daughter/young person is considering applying to college there is lots of support in place to assist them in making their choices.
 We recommend taking the following steps.

 Browse our courses

-If your son/daughter/ward is considering applying to college then a great place to start is to browse our courses.
-With 39 A Levels, the International Baccalaureate programme and a huge choice of vocational and apprenticeship courses, there is something for everyone.
+If your son/daughter/young person is considering applying to college then a great place to start is to browse our courses.
+With 40+ A Levels, the International Baccalaureate programme and a huge choice of vocational and apprenticeship courses, there is something for everyone.
 Use our online course search, or request a copy of our course guide here.

 College Advice Team

 Making decisions about college can be daunting, our College Advice Team are trained in information, advice and guidance and work in schools across Devon giving face to face advice and guidance about all courses and opportunities for schools leavers at Exeter College!

 The College Advice Team regularly visit a number of different schools throughout Devon, so if you would like to meet with the team to discuss Exeter College then please speak to your school’s Careers Coordinator to find out if they will be able to arrange an appointment.
 If we aren’t available in your school then don’t worry, you can still contact us by phone on 01392 400600 or email us firstname.lastname@example.org

 Click here to find out how the College Advice Team can support you.